 This equivalency tool is helpful for any prospective student, but not all transfer institutions or courses are represented.
-Generally, Temple accepts academic, college-level courses beyond the developmental level completed with a grade C or better from schools with regional accreditation.
+Generally, Temple accepts academic, college-level courses beyond the developmental level completed with a grade C or better.
+College-level coursework completed at an institution that is not accredited by an institutional accrediting agency will be evaluated for course equivalencies.
 Exceptions to any of these criteria might be considered and might be eligible for credit by validation after matriculation.

 For information about program and major requirements, see the University Bulletin.
 Courses that come in as electives may be part of an articulation agreement where a combination of courses might fulfill a requirement in your major.
 Learn more about signed Dual Admissions agreements, Gen Ed to Gen Ed agreements and Program to Program agreements.
 Students who are admitted to Temple University with prior college credits will receive an official transfer equivalency statement from the Office of Undergraduate Admissions.